cerebralideas/Cerebral-Coding-Guide/html-guide.md

 	A. ### Use unordered lists for more than just text lists.

-		If you have repeating content, whether they are articles, images, video, links or sections, use unordered lists as elements.
+		If you have repeating, related content, whether they are multiple articles, images, videos, links … use unordered lists as elements.

 		Don't do this: